svcheng/CSC612M-SIMD-Programming-Project/README.md

 * Structuring the comparative analysis and discussion sections for readability
 * Creating a consistent academic and technical tone across the documentation

-All **project ideas, algorithms, assembly code, analyses, and interpretations** were entirely authored by the authors.
 The AI did **not** generate or influence any conceptual, mathematical, or implementation-level content.
-It was purely used as a **writing and formatting aid**.
+It was purely used as a writing and formatting aid.
+All project ideas, algorithms, assembly code, analyses, interpretations, etc. were entirely formulated by us.

 ### Prompts Used